munificent/craftinginterpreters/book/functions.md

 methods of all of the containing statements back to the code that began executing the body.

-The new visit method looks like this:
+The visit method for our new AST node looks like this:

 ^code visit-return